 The official celebration usually begins in the early morning hours of January 6th.
 The fixed location for this national event is the Grand Festivities Square in Baghdad.

 - Date: Tuesday, January 6, 2026.
-Official ceremonies typically start around 9:00 - 10:00 AM.
+Official ceremonies usually start around 9:00 - 10:00 AM.

 - Location: Grand Festivities Square, Green Zone, Baghdad.